Planting Seeds of Mindfulness:

 With many years of experience in the field, our facilitators have been teachers in private and public schools in addition to museums and community centers as well as instructional coaches who worked directly within schools.
 IDP is an organization dedicated to providing high-quality mindfulness curriculum and professional development in your school or educational space.

-Offer teachers space for wellbeing and prevent burnout
+Offer teachers space to prevent burnout and promote well being

-Equip teachers with the language, rationale and opportunity for using mindfulness in a classroom
+Equip teachers with the language, rationale and the opportunity for using mindfulness techniques in a classroom

 "Thank you to The Interdependence Project for visiting our school and providing mindfulness teacher training.
 During this session, our teachers learned how to incorporate mindfulness into their classroom curriculum, their interaction with students, and in their everyday lives.
 Our instructor created a very safe space for us to share our feelings.
 A few of us were even brought to tears at the end, which gave us a much needed sense of relief.
 Teaching is a very demanding and stressful profession.
 This workshop gave us the necessary tools to manage, and if not alleviate, the stressful aspect of it.
 Thank you Interdependence Project!"